Line25 is reader supported. At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site. Learn more

 For most web designers and freelancers in 2026, the winning formula is:

-4. Cloudways if you are developer-leaning and want infrastructure-level control
+4. Cloudways if you are developer-leaning and want infrastructure-level control at a reasonable price.

 The hosting you choose reflects on you professionally.
 Clients do not blame their host when a site goes down — they blame their web designer.
 Choose a host you can stand behind.